ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In this document, we use a definition of transparency built over abstract notions of Registry and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

 A Signed Statement is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
-Signed Statements can be made transparent by attaching a proof of Registration by a TS, in the form of a Receipt that countersigns the Signed Statement and witnesses its inclusion in the Registry of a TS.
+Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt that countersigns the Signed Statement and witnesses its inclusion in the Registry of a Transparency Service.
 By extension, we may say an Artifact (e.g., a firmware binary) is transparent if it comes with one or more Transparent Signed Statements from its author or owner, though the context should make it clear what type of Signed Statements is expected for a given Artifact.

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Registry, and will be subject to scrutiny and auditing by other parties.